State funding of the Science Committee of the Ministry of Science and Higher Education of the Republic of Kazakhstan №AP26100389

 Relevance of the problem

-(Cicowiez and Lofgren, 2023).
+However, traditional economic models fail to fully capture the interlinkages between unpaid care work and macroeconomic outcomes, as unpaid labor is typically excluded from analysis (Cicowiez and Lofgren, 2023).
 This omission results in inaccurate forecasts and may lead to ineffective policy decisions.
 Our project seeks to address this gap by developing a modern macroeconomic model that makes the care sector visible for evidence-based economic policymaking in Kazakhstan.

-Sources mentioned:
+Source mentioned:

-• Cicowiez, Martin & Lofgren, Hans, 2023.
-"Child and elderly care in South Korea: policy analysis with a gendered, care-focused computable general equilibrium model", Philippine Review of Economics, University of t he Philippines School of Economics and Philippine Economic Society, vol. 60(1), pages 19-64, June, 2023.
+• Cicowiez, Mar tin & Lofgren , Hans , 2023 .
+"Child and elderly care in Sout h Korea: policy analysis wit h a gendered , care-focused computable general equilibrium model" , Philippine Review of E conomics , University of t he Philippines School of E conomics and Philippine Economic Society , vol. 60(1 ), pages 19-64 , June, 2023.

 Goal of the Project